Occupational Therapy (OT)

 OT 751 - Mind Body Systems/Neurologically Based Function and Dysfunction

 Students study most significant occupational-related disorders commonly seen by occupational therapists.
 A self-directed method is used to examine the perceptual, cognitive, biopsychosocial basis of these disorders.
 A basic overview of human body-mind systems is provided with an emphasis on pathology, the recognition of symptoms, their causes and the occupational implications of the disorders.
-The course is a prerequisits for courses in specific occupational therapy assessment and intervention.
+The course is a prerequisites for courses in specific occupational therapy assessment and intervention.
 OT majors only.

 OT 752 - Human Movement and Environmental Effects on Everyday Occupations